What Is a Mortgage? Types, Requirements, and How to Qualify

 A general rule of thumb is to not get a mortgage payment that exceeds 28% of your gross monthly income, although there are always exceptions to this depending on your financial situation and long-term plans for the mortgage.

 Usually sticking below 28% will protect you from taking on a mortgage payment that might make it difficult for you to meet your other financial obligations.
-You can read more about the reasoning and math behind the 28% recommendation from the Federal Deposit Insurance Corporation (FDIC).
+You can read more about the reasoning and math behind the Federal Deposit Insurance Corporation (FDIC)'s 28% recommendation

 How can I compare mortgages from different lenders?